 Matteuccia struthiopteris, Ostrich Fern

-Ostrich Fern is one of the colony-forming ferns, like Sensitive Fern or Interrupted Fern, spreading rhizomatically.
-It is tolerant of sun as well as dappled shade, and various soil types as long as there is moisture.
-Because of these traits, one must place Ostrich Fern wisely.
-Consider planting it where it can form a colony up against natural or unnatural barriers, like a retaining wall (it will travel underneath a fence).
-If you like to cook fiddleheads, this is the fern to plant.
-Its prolific nature will offer you an abundant supply in just a few years.
+Spreading rhizomatically, Ostrich Fern is a colony-forming fern.
+It is tolerant of sun to shade and various soil types as long as there is some moisture available.
+Because of these traits, place Ostrich Fern wisely.
+Consider planting it where it can increase against natural or unnatural barriers, like a retaining wall (it will travel underneath a fence).
+If you like to cook fiddleheads, this is the fern you want.
+Its prolific nature offers an abundant supply in just a few years.
 As always, please eat only plants you are absolutely certain is the right species and is cooked properly.

-In the above garden, Ostrich Fern has done exceedingly well, going head to head with the equally successful Hop Sedge.
-Not tolerant of repeated mowing, it's spread can be contained with a mixture of sun, lawn, and mowing.
-When planted in full sun and on drier sites, Ostrich Fern is likely to brown earlier than those planted in shade, but either way it trends toward decline by August.
-That is a cue to the sort of plant that can grow alongside it -those that make headway in August for fall blooms -try Blue Lobelia, Physostegia, Turtlehead, American Germander and other ferns.
+In the above planting, Ostrich Fern has done exceedingly well, going head to head with the equally successful Hop Sedge.
+It is not tolerant of repeated mowing, so it's spread can be curtailed by a mixture of sun and mowing.
+When planted on drier sites with strong sun, Ostrich Fern fronds will brown earlier than those planted in shade.
+Either way, it trends toward decline by August through September.
+That cue suggests plants to grow alongside it -those that make headway in August for fall blooms -try Blue Lobelia, Physostegia, Turtlehead, American Germander, even White Snakeroot or other fern species.

 Height: 2 to 4 feet